HEnquist/camilladsp/backend_coreaudio.md

 The physical format can be set using the "Audio MIDI Setup" app.

-The option `change_format` determines whether CamillaDSP should change the physical format or not.
-If it is enabled, then CamillaDSP will change the setting to match the selected `format`.
+The optional `format` parameter determines whether CamillaDSP should change the physical format or not.
+If a value is given, then CamillaDSP will change the setting to match the selected `format`.
 To do this, it fetches a list of the supported stream formats for the device.
 It then searches the list until it finds a suitable one.
 The criteria is that it must have the right sample rate, the right number of bits,